araobp/live/README.md

 To deploy the SvelteKit 5 application to a Raspberry Pi, follow these steps:

 1.  **Copy the application files:**
+   Create a shell script like this for automating building and copying the app from the local folder to the remote folder:
     ```bash
     PASSWORD="******"
     HOST="arao@xxx.xxx.xxx.xxx"